duanbiao2000/obsidianDoc/Extras/textgenerator/templates/dalle/modFanart.md

 ---
 promptId: modFanart
 aliases: 🖼️ Generate a Fanart photo
-description: This gives the generation a cute young amateur graphic design feel, adding hearts to the image and so on.
+summary: This gives the generation a cute young amateur graphic design feel, adding hearts to the image and so on.
 author: Prompt Engineering Guide
 tags: photo, dalle-2, modifier
 version: 0.0.1